 The size of the coil is determined by the number of pages in your book.
 A thicker book requires a larger diameter coil to allow the pages to turn freely.
 When you place your order with a professional printer, they will automatically select the correct coil size for your project’s page count.
 This ensures your booklet functions perfectly, with pages that lay flat and rotate 360 degrees without catching or tearing.

-Customizing Size and Orientation
+Deciding on Size and Orientation

 Spiral bound documents aren’t limited to standard letter size.
 You can print your project in various dimensions to best suit your content.
 Common orientations are portrait (taller than it is wide) and landscape (wider than it is tall).
 For example, presentations and photo books often work best in a landscape format, while reports and notebooks are typically designed in portrait.